-What is known today as gestalt was originally called “gestalt therapy”, an approach developed by Fritz Perls (with others) in the United States.
+Gestalt was in the United States by Fritz Perls (with others).
 The reference book dates back to 1951.

 Gestalt focuses on relating to oneself and the world “here and now”, in an authentic manner.
-It also emphasises everyone's responsiblity in expressing what they feel and in behaviour.
+It also emphasises everyone's responsiblity in expressing what they feel and in the way they behave.

-In 1964, Fritz Perls introduces gestalt in Esalen, the humanistic psychology centre dedicated to humanistic psychology that was founded two years before by Michael Murphy and Dick Price.
-Price starts experiencing and learning gestalt with him in 1966… until, by the end of 1969, Perls declares: ‘Dick, it's time for you to go out and teach and do your own groups.’
+In 1964, Fritz Perls introduces gestalt at Esalen, the humanistic psychology centre dedicated to humanistic psychology that had been founded two years before by Michael Murphy and Dick Price.
+Price starts experiencing and learning gestalt with Perls in 1966… until, by the end of 1969, Perls declares: ‘Dick, it's time for you to go out and teach and do your own groups.’

-Price launches gestalt groups in Esalen.
+Price launches gestalt groups at Esalen.
 He does not consider it to be “therapy” (a word that Perls himself did not use any longer) and calls it ‘practice’.
-He will declare later: “ Fritz made a strong point of saying: 'I do not want to train a lot of little Fritzes.'
+He will later declare: “ Fritz made a strong point of saying: 'I do not want to train a lot of little Fritzes.'
 I'm Dick and I'm not Fritz.”

 Dick Price learned with Fritz Perls, Paul Rebillot with Price, and Tony Khabaz with Rebillot.

 Excerpts of an April 1985 interview where Dick Price spells out the principle according to which “the client is the one to know” and describes a practice that is more relevant than ever.

 Gestalt from Perls to Khabaz, via Price et Rebillot

 Fritz Perls taught gestalt to Dick Price; Price, to Paul Rebillot; Rebillot to Tony Khabaz.